-use and consume come from different places all over the world.
-The decisions you make about the things you buy link you to people and places both near and far.
-This connection means that your decisions can impact on negative ways.
-This broadsheet contains a series of activities that will make you more to producers of products and services from
+You are a global citizen, and the things you use and consume come from different places about the things you buy link you to people and places both near and far.
+This connection means that your decisions can impact on these people and places in both positive and negative ways.
+This broadsheet contains a aware of the ways in which you are connected to producers of products and services from all around the world - and how they are connected to you.